Want to know your number one marketing and customer service resource (that can also boost employee engagement)?

 - Acknowledge the personal things in people’s lives (birthdays and work anniversaries).
 Decorate cubicles and have an afternoon cake and tea celebration.
 For some who live far from family and friends, it might be the only birthday cake they get that day.

 Employees are your rock stars!
-And are your biggest assets.
+What are your most significant assets?
 Loyal employees who love coming to work are your greatest cheerleaders.
 By making them feel like they are part of your family, they will naturally want you to succeed.

 - Producing monthly printed newsletters